MicrosoftDocs/SupportArticles-docs/support/sql/admin/behavior-compressed-backups.md

 ## More information

 When you append a compressed backup to an existing media, it inherits the compression setting from the media set.
-If you rely on the Backup compression's `sp_configure` setting and are appending to existing media sets, you may end up with a Backup in a different compression state than expected.
+If you rely on the Backup compression's `sp_configure` setting and are appending to existing media sets you may end up with a Backup in a different compression state than expected.

 This is true only under the following circumstances: